BrunoAMSilva/EasyStaff/README.md

 npm run build
 ```

-This creates the build artifacts in the `.dist` folder.
+This creates the build artifacts in the `dist` folder.
 Almost all of the output is prerendered.
 The usage of javascript is kept to a minimum on the client to move the timeline and track progress.

 ## Content